plexusorg/Module-BukkitTelnet/CONTRIBUTING.md

 3. Create a new branch that describes the new feature, enhancement, or bug fix.
 For example, this is good: `feature/add-xyz`.
 This is bad: `fix-this-lol`.
 4. Write the code that addresses your change.
 - Keep in mind that it **must** be formatted correctly.
 If you are using IntelliJ, there is a `codeStyle.xml` file that tells IntelliJ how to format your code.
 Check this link for information on how to use the file: https://www.jetbrains.com/help/idea/configuring-code-style.html#import-export-schemes
 - If you are not using IntelliJ, that is fine.
-We use Allman style so please format your code accordingly.
+We use the Plexus Code Style (which is almost the same as Allman) so please format your code accordingly.
 6. Push your changes to your new branch and make a PR based off of that branch.

 ## Requirements for a PR